anntinutj/weather-prediction/README.md

-# WeatherPredictor
+# Weather Predictor

-Machine Learning model for weather generation using Spark Random Forest Mllib Algorithm in Java.
+Machine Learning model for weather generation using Spark Random Forest MLlib Algorithm in Java.

 ## Background

 **PROBLEM**

-Create a toy simulation of the environment (taking into account things like atmosphere, topography, geography,oceanography, or similar) that evolves over time.
+Create a toy simulation of the environment (taking into account things like atmosphere, topography, geography, oceanography, or similar) that evolves over time.

 **Approach**

 Here we need to predict the following parameters,

-1. Temprature
+1. Temperature
 2. Pressure
 3. Humidity
 4. Weather Condition(Rain/Snow/Sunny).

-So for predicting the above parameters we can have three approches
+So for predicting the above parameters we can have three approaches

 1. Using weather prediction APIs.
 2. Using weather prediction equation provided by different vendors.
-3. Using Machine Learning approachs.
+3. Using Machine Learning approaches.

-Here we are going to uses the Third approch, **ML Approach**, When considering the parameters to predict we can see that the first three(Temprature,Pressure,Humidity) are continues values, So for predicting continues values a **regression model** is the best suit, Then for weather condition prediction which is having fixed outcomes we can go with **classification model**.
+Here we are going to uses the Third approach, **ML Approach**, When considering the parameters to predict we can see that the first three( Temperature, Pressure, Humidity) are continues values, So for predicting continues values a **regression model** is the best suit, Then for weather condition prediction which is having fixed outcomes we can go with **classification model**.
 So we are going to use a **supervised machine learning** algorithm, So we need a dataset of historical values.
 After obtaining dataset, Next step is **feature selection**.

 The following are the set of different features selected for each predictions,

-1. Temprature - Latitude, Longitude, Elevation, Month, Day of Month, Hour.
+1. Temperature - Latitude, Longitude, Elevation, Month, Day of Month, Hour.
 2. Pressure -  Latitude, Longitude, Elevation, Month, Day of Month, Hour.
 3. Humidity - Latitude, Longitude, Elevation, Month, Day of Month, Hour.
-4. Weather condition - Temprature, Pressure, Humidity, Latitude, Longitude, Elevation, Month, Day of Month, Hour.
+4. Weather condition - Temperature, Pressure, Humidity, Latitude, Longitude, Elevation, Month, Day of Month, Hour.

 So before continuing to next step ML Algorithm need to be selected.
 I had selected **Random Forest** algorithm since it is a ensemble method which uses multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.
-Here in MLLib, Random Forest uses decision tree as its base model.
+Here in MLlib, Random Forest uses decision tree as its base model.
 Random Forests can be less prone to overfitting.
 Training more trees in a Random Forest reduces the likelihood of overfitting.
 After selecting the algorithm next steps are model training, testing and improvement.

 ## Random Forest ML Algorithm